learn about what's happening in palestine, and how to help

 what is zionism?

-for a jewish ethnostate to exist, there can be no palestinian demographic majority; this means that palestinians will never be given the right of return. despite what zionists claim, palestinians will also never have full equality under the state of israel — liberation is the only solution to peace.
+for a jewish state to exist, there needs to be a jewish demographic majority; this means that palestinians will never be given the right of return. despite what zionists claim, palestinians will also never be equal citizens under the state of israel — liberation is the only solution to peace.

 is anti-zionism antisemitic?

-no. anti-zionism is a stance taken by nearly every palestinian and by people against zionism in support of and in solidarity with the palestinian people. while some anti-zionists can be antisemitic (just as some zionists can be antisemitic), the position itself is not. it is also not antisemitic to criticize israeli policies.
+no. anti-zionism is a stance taken by palestinians, and by non-palestinians in solidarity with the palestinian people. while some anti-zionists can be antisemitic (just as some zionists can be antisemitic), the position itself is not. it is also not antisemitic to criticize israeli policies.

 ilan pappé, an anti-zionist jewish israeli historian, explains in better detail on why anti-zionism is not antisemitism in this debate — 'debate: anti-zionism is anti-semitism'. it's an hour long debate that i really recommend watching.

-antisemitism is weaponized against palestinians and allies who stand up for palestinian human rights by zionists as a way to shut down criticism of israel. by saying that anti-zionism is antisemitism, zionists effectively label nearly all palestinians and anyone who supports palestinian human rights as antisemites.
+antisemitism is weaponized against palestinians and allies who stand up for palestinian human rights by zionists as a way to shut down criticism of israel. by saying that anti-zionism is antisemitism, zionists label all palestinians as antisemites for not wanting to be oppressed, as well as anyone who supports palestinian human rights.

 what are the two 'solutions'?

-today, there are two main solutions to the israel-palestine "conflict" — the two-state solution, and the one-state solution.
+today, there are two main "solutions" — the two-state solution, and the one-state solution.

-the two-state solution advocates for both israel and palestine to exist alongside one another. however, this solution is not really a solution at all because it is still zionism, and israel has never shown any interest in allowing a palestinian state to exist. palestinians lose more and more land every day, and even if a two-state solution were to become a reality, palestinians would still be at a major disadvantage and in constant threat.
+the two-state solution advocates for both israel and palestine to exist alongside one another as sovereign states. however, this solution is not really a solution at all because it is merely another form of zionism, and israel has never shown any interest in allowing a palestinian state to exist. palestinians lose more and more land every day, and israel has repeatedly shown that it has no plans to stop building illegal settlements in the west bank. even if a two-state solution were to become a reality, palestinians would still be at a major disadvantage and in constant threat.

-the one-state solution (either a palestinian state, or a complete israeli state) advocates for one state in which both arabs and jews can live together. however, a one-state solution under the israeli government would essentially mean hell for the palestinian people because they would completely be under the state of israel in every way imaginable.
+the one-state solution (either a palestinian state, or a complete israeli state) advocates for one state in which both arabs and jews can live together. however, a one-state solution under the israeli government would essentially mean that the palestinian people would completely be under the state of israel in every way imaginable.

 books to read